Bijective rigidity of uniform Roe algebras and injectivity of the comparison map: Introduction

-is split-injective. \end{lcorollary} Recent results of~\cite{proietti2025cherncharactertorsionfreeample} show that the rational HK conjecture holds for all second-countable, locally compact, Hausdorff, ample groupoids with torsion-free stabilisers that satisfy the rational Baum--Connes conjecture.
+Recent results of~\cite{proietti2025cherncharactertorsionfreeample} show that the rational HK conjecture holds for all second-countable, locally compact, Hausdorff, ample groupoids that satisfy the rational Baum--Connes conjecture, and have torsion-free stabilisers.
 Coarse groupoids fall outside this framework: they are not second-countable and do not in general satisfy the Baum--Connes conjecture (see~\cite{higson2002counterexamples}).
-Nevertheless, by tensoring with $\mathbb{Q}$ in Corollary~\ref{intro: corollary: C}, we immediately obtain unconditional split injectivity of the rational comparison map.
+Nevertheless, by tensoring with $\mathbb{Q}$ in Theorem~\ref{Intro: theorem: B}, we immediately obtain unconditional split injectivity of the rational comparison map (see Remark~\ref{remark on rational injectivity}).